AdityaLambat/HabitTracker/README.md

 # HabitTracker

 The Habit Tracker is a react application using react and redux.
 In which user will be able to define habits and track them.
 The Habit Tracker is a front-end project developed and designed to help users track their habits.
-It utilizes local storage for data persistence, allowing users to seamlessly manage their habits without the need for server-side storage.
+It also tracks the status of habit.

 ## Deployed On
 ### Vercel